merkys/covid-lt/doc/binding-evaluator.md

 * CS is the change of evolutionary conservation of mutated sites upon introducing mutations, calculated using the PROVEAN v1.1.5 software package [https://pubmed.ncbi.nlm.nih.gov/23056405/].
   For PROVEAN the NR database from August 2011 was used as provided on PROVEAN FTP server, as newer NR releases were incompatible with PROVEAN.

+We have as well tested the following terms, but they were not included in the final best-scoring model as their inclusion did not improve the overall predicting accuracy:

+* CADscore and dS are global contact score and the difference in contact area, respectively, as calculated by voronota-cadscore from Voronota v1.22.3149 software package [doi:10.1002/jcc.23538] from the optimized complexes.
+  Difference in contact area is calculated by subtracting wild type complex area from the mutated complex contact area.